Skip to Content

 However, if we are comparing Muay Thai to every other striking based martial art I feel that Muay Thai would have the advantage.

 Now if there was one martial art that would be able to compete with Muay Thai both in techniques, aggression, and effective it may be Lethwei.
-With the inclusion of headbutts, as well as all the other striking options in Muay Thai, Lethweigh may be able to hold up against Muay Thai.
+With the inclusion of headbutts, as well as all the other striking options in Muay Thai, Lethwei may be able to hold up against Muay Thai.

 History of Lethwei